gszakaly/azuremldemo/Machine Learning Services.md

 If using local Jupyter Notebook, install azureml library

-    pip install --upgrade azureml-sdk
+    pip install azureml-sdk

-In Azure Portal type *subscription* into the search box at the top and select *Subscriptions*.
-Note the subscription ID.
+Open the newly created workspace in portal.
+On the Overview page click *Download JSON configuration*.

-Create new file *config.json* in the same folder as the Jupyter Notebook with the following content
+Save/upload the *config.json* file in the same folder as the Jupyter Notebook *Fashion-MNIST Workspace Training*.

-    {
-        "subscription_id": "<azure-subscription-id>",
-        "resource_group": "mldemoworkspace",
-        "workspace_name": "mldemoworkspace"
-    }

 ## Run training